ozmodiar192/washyobutt/README.md

 The hardest part is understanding the VPC conceptually.
 It's basically a network segment, with it's own devices, routes, and everything a network needs to function.
 Right now, mine is very simple.
 A VPC, a single instance, a gateway to allow internet access, a subnet, and a default route.
 Everything is cross-referenced in a variety of ways, which are spelled out pretty plainly in the terraform documentation and makes sense if you're familiar with networking concepts.
 There were two changes that weren't very intuitive and caused me some hassle; when I started using my own VPC, I had to convert my reference to the security_group (allow_ssh) to use the id instead of the name, and I had to start specifying how I want to address my instance, because it stopped giving me a public IP by default.
 Right now, I just assigned it a public IP address.
 Eventually I may use NAT, or elastic IPs, or something else.

 ## Content
 It's about time to actually put up content and an actual website.
 The first iteration of WYB will be pretty simple; a single webserver and a single page.
 I haven't written html or css, so I spent some time figuring it out.
-Like most things in IT, it's pretty simple once you get the basics down.
+Like most things in IT, it's pretty easy to do it poorly, once you understand the basic idea.
 I wanted an old-school looking flashing, blinking, HTML monstrosity, but things like blink and marquee are either gone from the HTML spec or considered unsupported.
 Browser support is dubious for them for taste and accessibility reasons.
 I found someone with a blinking .css, but it doesn't have that shitty, geocities feel I was going for.
 I settled on it because the last thing I want to do is get hung up on web design on this website project.

 ## Deploying
 I have a functional website, but there's no way in hell I went through all this automation to have to copy it up and install a web server every time I run my terraform scripts.
 There's a few options for automation here: I could write ansible scripts or something and run it locally, using an inventory generated from terraform.
 I could probalby use Amazon CodeDeploy and an image file (ami) with a webserver on it already.
 Using an ami with a pre-built webserver doesn't seem devops-y enough, you know?
 What if I need to use a different ami some day for some reason?
 What if I want a specific version of nginx?